Skip to content

 Warning

-Passing a batch size of 1, during training will result in NaNs.
+Passing a batch size of 1, during training will result in an error.

 See also BatchNorm, InstanceNorm, LayerNorm, WeightNorm